Murder of Aundria Bowman: Investigation

-Following the reporting of Aundria Bowman as missing, her family relocated from the property where they had resided.
-In the intervening months, Bowman's adoptive mother made several calls to police in which she stated she had been told of numerous sightings of Aundria Bowman, though these could not be substantiated.
-Dennis Bowman's criminal record at the time of her disappearance was notable: in 1980, he was arrested after a young woman claimed he attempted to lure and assault her in a wooded area in western Michigan.
+Dennis Bowman's criminal record at the time of Aundria's disappearance was notable: in 1980, he was arrested after a young woman claimed he attempted to lure her into a wooded area in western Michigan and assault her.
 He pleaded guilty to the assault after working out a deal with prosecutors.

 In 1993, Bowman's photograph was shown in the music video for the Soul Asylum song "Runaway Train" (1993), among other missing children.

-In 1998, Dennis Bowman was arrested for breaking and entering the home of a coworker in Ottawa County to steal items, including the woman's lingerie.
+In 1998, Dennis Bowman was arrested for breaking and entering the home of a coworker in Ottawa County to steal items, including woman's lingerie.
 Before his sentencing in the case, Dennis Bowman referenced his missing daughter in a letter to the presiding judge: "I am the father of two lovely daughters, one 25 and the other 11, and feel that being a parent is one of the most important and sobering things a person can undertake."

-A Jane Doe discovered in a Wisconsin corn field in 1999, later determined to be Peggy Johnson, was suspected to potentially be Aundria Bowman due to a notable resemblance.
-However, Bowman was ruled out as a possibility through DNA profiling provided by her biological mother, Cathy.
+A Jane Doe discovered in a Wisconsin corn field in 1999 was believed to possibly be Aundria Bowman due to similarities in facial structure.
+However, Bowman was ruled out as a possibility through DNA profiling provided by her biological mother, Cathy, and this 1999 case was later determined as that of Peggy Johnson.

 Later developments

 Arrest of Dennis Bowman

 Aundria's adoptive father, Dennis Bowman, was arrested in November 2019 for the unsolved homicide of 25-year-old Kathleen Doyle in Norfolk, Virginia, which occurred on September 11, 1980.
-During this time, Bowman had been in the midst of the court proceedings for his attempted assault of a young woman, though he was unable to attend court hearings for a two-week period in September 1980, claiming he was a member of the United States Navy Reserves and was required to attend a two-week drill.
+During this time, Bowman had been in the midst of the court proceedings for his attempted assault of a young woman, though he was unable to attend court hearings for a two-week period in September 1980, claiming he was a member of the United States Navy Reserve and was required to attend a two-week drill.